fishyboteso/fishyboteso/README.md

 ### FAQs
 Will I get baned using this bot?

 > Botting does violate ESO's terms of service, so technically you could get banned.
-But this bot doesn't read or write memory from ESO so they won't know you are using a bot.
-This software doesn't come with any Liability or Warranty, I am not responsible if you do get banned.
+But this bot doesn't read or write memory from ESO so they won't know you are using a bot. **This software doesn't come with any Liability or Warranty, I am not responsible if you do get banned.**

 How much automation does this bot provide?

 > It's not a fully automated bot, it does fishing on its own but you will have to move from one hole to another manually (although I was developing a fully automated bot, I didn't get a positive feedback from the community so I discontinued it)

+Why am I getting this `pip : The term 'pip' is not recognized as the name of a cmdlet, function, script file, or operable program.`?

+> Python and Pip are not in path variables, follow [this guide](https://www.youtube.com/watch?v=UTUlp6L2zkw) to add it.

+I'm hitting the `F9` key but nothing is happening

+> - Certain keyboards have the F9 key assigned to another function.
+Try remapping your F9 key to its intended function.
+> - Windows messing up with input.
+Try running powershell/cmd as admin.
+Then use `cd <directory-of-fishybot>` to get into the fishybot project folder. eg, `cd C:\fishyboteso-master\`.

 The bot says `look at a fishing hole before starting` but I am looking at a fishing hole

 > The bot isn't able to detect the graphic/color created by `Provision's Chalutier : Fishing Mod`, this could be because,
 > - Addon is not properly configured
 >   - Make sure you have copied the addon folder to `Elder Scrolls Online\live\AddOns` directory and turn on "Allow out of date addons" in ESO
->   - Try installing the addon from [Minion](https://minion.mmoui.com/)
 > - Something is overlapping or bot can't find it
+>   - Make sure that the addon is aligned on top-left in the game.
->   - Move the emoji by pressing the `.` key and dragging it towards the center
+>   - Move the emoji by pressing the `.` key.
-> - Post processing effects (turn it off)
+> - Post processing effects (turn it off).
 >
 > If it is still not working, try disabling all other addons in ESO.

-The bot says `STARTED` but nothing is happening
+~~The bot says `STARTED` but nothing is happenin~~

-> This is a known issue with the bot, try reducing the window size of the game.
-Don't use it on fullscreen mode.
+> [FIXED] ~~This is a known issue with the bot, try reducing the window size of the game.
+Don't use it on fullscreen mode.~~

+Bot doesn't work in full screen.

+> Run the bot with added option `--borderless` for starting the bot, like `python fishy.py --borderless`.

 The bot catches the fish but doesn't press R to collect it

 > Run the bot with the added option --collect-r for starting the bot, like `python fishy.py --collect-r`

-I'm hitting the `F9` key but nothing is happening
-> Certain keyboards have the F9 key assigned to another function.
-Try remapping your F9 key to its intended function.
-> For example:
-> - The Razer BlackWidow Chroma keyboard has the F9 key set to be a macro recording key.
->   - Simply go into Razer Synapse and reassign the F9 key from `Macro` to `Default`

 ### Contact
 If you have any problems or you want to contact me for future ideas or want to collaborate in development you can contact me at the [DefineX Community discord server](https://discord.gg/V6e2fpc).